Horiwix/Sunderstruck/README.md

 Required dependency - [KLHThreatMeter](https://github.com/Linae-Kronos/KLH-Threat-Meter-17.35) (KTM 17.35)

-Addon depends on KTM to bind on it's function to track when Sunder Armor is casted.
+Addon depends on KTM to bind on its function to track when Sunder Armor is casted.
 More information why tracking it is difficult on KTM's repository - [link](https://raw.githubusercontent.com/Linae-Kronos/KLH-Threat-Meter-17.35/master/KTM%2017.35/KLHThreatMeter/Readme/Warriors%20-%20Read%20Me!.txt)

+[DPSMate](https://github.com/Geigerkind/DPSMate) Events are also used to track sunder casts of other players (that do not use this addons) - this means that you will see information from those who have DPSMate installed (you don't have to have it installed yourself).

 ## Installation